fmaste/Haskell/doc/TypeCheckingAndInference.md

 language, ***every expression in Haskell has a type which must be determined at compile time*** and not when already running the generated executable code.

-As there's no caller of this function ***the compiler has no way to know which implementation is intended to be used***, it can't choose one implementation and hence infer the type of ```myAdd```.
+As there's no caller of this function ***the compiler has no way to infer which implementation is intended to be used***, it can't choose one implementation and hence infer the type of ```myAdd```.
 Imagine what could happen if it chooses an unintended implementation, ```1 + 2``` could become ```4```, who knows!

+If you want to create a function that just pushes its parameters to another function, what are you intending to achieve?
+Create an alias with the same type? or make a more type restrictive version?
+The compiler can't read minds!

+### Inferring Types

 We could say that this was a problem of the type inference system and ***ambiguous types in Haskell can only be circumvented by input from the user with proper